Share Prices & Company Research

 The first office of Redmayne & Co was opened in Harrogate in 1900.
 During this time, the UK led the world in the volume of stock market business although four years of market decline followed the First World War.

 In 1923 the London Stock Exchange received its own Coat of Arms with the motto 'Dictum Meum Pactum' which translates to 'My Word is My Bond'.
-In 1923 Gavin Loudon joined the firm; over his career he oversaw the merger of Redmayne & Co, with FW Bentley Co and JW Granger & Co.
+The same year saw Gavin Loudon join the firm; during his career he oversaw the merger of Redmayne & Co, with FW Bentley Co and JW Granger & Co.
 He also became Chairman of the Leeds Stock Exchange.

 In early 1930 the Great Depression reached Britain as world trade continued to fall, however, in 1933 the markets began to pick up.